clod81/timctf/webapp/README.md

   check if can run this https://github.com/sreeix/redis-proxy

-  server needs to allow tcp from external aura ip on port 6399 need to start redis server on redis-server --port 6399 in redis pubsub channels publish 'webapp:messages' 'data'
+  server needs to allow tcp from external aura ip on port 9999 (redis proxy address) need to start messages redis server with: redis-server --port 6399

+  in redis only commands allowed are pubsub and publish pubsub channels publish 'webapp:messages' 'data'